 I am Teacher Gino and I am from the Philippines.
 I am a graduate with a Bachelor’s Degree and am a registered licensed nurse.
 I have been living and working here in Cambodia for more than 5 years.
 Since then I have been working in various education fields such as grade school teacher, ESL, and an art instructor.
 Before working here at CIA PP, I was an art instructor for almost 2 years in a globally brand art school “Global Art”.
 My years of experience, dedication, and passion to influence students by means of teaching gives me the drive to do my best.
 I am very excited coming back as a Visual Arts and Creative Movement teacher.
 My first year has been an amazing experience: teaching, discovering, and nurturing students’ potential through creativity.
 Seeing them grow excites and encourages me to do my best.
 I believe creativity plays an important role in a child’s development mentally, physically, and socially.

 CIA PP is an advocate of creativity and working here gives me the opportunity to share my knowledge to my students.
 Creating a fun, dynamic, and boundless learning environment for my students is what I envision.
 I am looking forward to discovering new talents, enhancing students creativity, and setting up new heights of achievement for this new school year.

 School Event Coordinator

 Hi!
 My name is Arnel Fortus from the Philippines.
 I graduated from University of Lipa Batangas with a Bachelor Degree in Computer Science.
-I’ve been working here in Cambodia as a teacher since 2011.
-This is my second year as an ICT and Art teacher at CIA PP.
+I have been working here in Cambodia as a teacher since 2011.
+This is my second year as an ICT and art teacher at CIA PP.